phillip-kruger/phillip-kruger.github.io/_posts/2017-12-13-some_factory_examples.md

     }
 ```

-The factory and annotated `RequestScoped` CDI Bean implementations stays exactly the same as the CDI on Java SE example.
+The factory and annotated `RequestScoped` CDI Bean implementations stay exactly the same as the CDI on Java SE example.

-## Run the example:
+### Run the example:

-This example can run on 3 different application servers (just to show the portability of Java EE)
+This example can run on 3 different application servers (just to keep ourselves honest)

 * [Wildfly Swarm](http://wildfly-swarm.io/)
 * [Open Liberty](https://openliberty.io/)
 * [Payara Micro](https://www.payara.fish/payara_micro)

-(You **do not** have to download, install or configure anything, the maven script will do that)
+(You **do not** have to download, install or configure anything, the maven build will do that)

-In the javaee-cdi folder:
+In the **javaee-cdi** folder:

 ```bash
     mvn clean install -P wildfly
 ```